-Second, we document geographic variation in social mobility across German states, cities, and local labor markets.
-For example, the top-bottom gap in the probability of obtaining an A-Level degree is 20 percentage points larger in Bremen than in Hamburg, two city states approximately 100 kilometers apart.
+We also document geographic variation in social mobility across German states, cities, and local labor markets.
+For example, the top-bottom gap in the probability of obtaining an A-Level degree between children at the top and the bottom of the income distribution is 20 percentage points larger in Bremen than in Hamburg, two city states approximately 100 kilometers apart.
 We also find significant and meaningful differences within states.
 For example, the top-bottom gap is 8 percentage points larger in Cologne than in Düsseldorf, two large cities in North Rhine-Westphalia located approximately 40 kilometers apart.
-This is remarkable, as education policies, which prior literature has suspected to be a key determinant of mobility, vary mainly at the state level in Germany.
+Overall, the within-state component of the variance in the parental income gradient across local labor markets or cities is around six times higher than the between-component.
+This is remarkable, as education policies, which prior literature has suspected to be a key determinant of mobility, vary mainly at the state level in Germany.2

-Third, we show that household characteristics can explain only a small fraction of the variation in mobility measures across local labor markets.
-This is important, as, abstracting from estimation uncertainty, differences in mobility estimates can arise either due to structural differences between places or due to systematic sorting of households into different local labor markets.
-Which answer prevails has important implications for the usefulness of place-based policies intended to promote social mobility, a topic of ongoing academic debate.
+We show that household characteristics can explain only a small fraction of the variation in mobility measures across local labor markets.
+Differences in mobility estimates can arise either due to structural differences between places or due to systematic sorting of households into different local labor markets (Chetty et al., 2014).
 The census data employed in this paper contains rich information on the structure and characteristics of households, allowing us to directly test the importance of sorting by conditioning on an extensive set of household characteristics.
-We find that the mobility ranking between local labor markets is largely unchanged when conditioning on household characteristics, indicating that sorting is unlikely to explain the observed regional variation.
+We find that the mobility ranking between local labor markets is largely unchanged when conditioning on household characteristics, leading us to reject the hypothesis that sorting is the major driver of the regional variation in mobility.